Timothysit/delab-retreat-2025-presentation/slides.md

 ---
+layout: image-right
+image: image4.jpg
+---

 # The end

 <v-clicks>

- - Thank you to everyone who I interviewed
+ - Thank you to everyone whom I interviewed!
  - Slides were made using sli.dev, they are in https://timothysit.github.io/delab-retreat-2025-presentation

  Some other things I didn't have time to discuss:

   - writing tests for analysis code
-  - python environment management (why are more conda environments so hard to reproduce?)
+  - python environment management (why are my conda environments so hard to reproduce?), should I use docker?

  </v-clicks>